AmyShackles/Course_and_Book_Notes/Programming Foundations/Data_Structures.md

 | Ruby        | use Array (push / pop)    |
 | Python      | use lists (append / pop)  |
 | C++         | std::stack (push / pop)   |

+## Abstract Data Types

+Stacks and Queues

+- Has expected, defined behavior
+- Implementation is abstracted away
+- Could be implemented behind the scenes using a dynamic array
+- Could also be implemented behind the scenes using a linked list

+Abstract data types are not the same as an abstract class